Understanding Bayesian Thinking for Industrial Applications

 Learn how Bayesian thinking can enhance decision-making in industrial applications.
 This article lay the foundation of bayesion modelling with Pymc and their practical use cases.

-Suppose your company just installed a new, expensive machine.
+A company has recently installed a new, expensive machine.
 A critical question arises: How long will it last before failure?.
-The lead engineer, based on experience with previous models, estimates a lifespan of 10 years.
-However, you only have 3 months of real-world test data for this specific unit.
-A major warranty and service contract decision needs to be made now.
+The lead engineer, drawing on experience with previous models, estimates a lifespan of approximately 10 years.
+However, only 3 months of real-world test data are available for this specific unit, and a major warranty and service contract decision must be made immediately.

 The process of updating our beliefs is formalized by Bayes’ Theorem. \[